soundpress/RulesOfNYC/docs/c25/index.rst

 *§ 3-01 Probation Administrative Fee.* ::

 (a) General.
-Pursuant to section 257-c of the Executive Law and section 9-201 of the Administrative Code of the City of New York, any individual currently serving or who shall be sentenced to a period of probation in New York City upon conviction of any crime under article thirty-one of the Vehicle and Traffic Law shall pay an administrative fee of thirty dollars per month to the New York City Department of Probation.
+Pursuant to § 257-c of the Executive Law and § 9-201 of the Administrative Code of the City of New York, any individual currently serving or who shall be sentenced to a period of probation in New York City upon conviction of any crime under article thirty-one of the Vehicle and Traffic Law shall pay an administrative fee of thirty dollars per month to the New York City Department of Probation.

 (b) Collection of the Probation Administrative Fee.
 The probation administrative fee shall be paid on the first of every month, commencing on November 1, 2010.
 The fee shall be payable by money order, certified check or cashier's check made out to the New York City Department of Probation or any electronic, credit card or debit card payment method that the New York City Department of Probation develops the capacity to accept.
 The probationer shall include his or her case name and case number on the money order or check.
 The fee shall be sent to: